Mjz86/C_colon/mcc.md

 4. ( dependent on 3) replacement or extension ( probably a fork ) of the llvm back-end, linker:

-not in scope rn, but the reason being is to be able to nativity support the mcc ABI in all platforms instead of piggybacking it on top of the c ABI .
+not in scope rn, but the reason being is to be able to nativity support the mcc ABI in all platforms instead of piggybacking it on top of the c ABI . in this step , the license will become  more permissive ,  ( GPL removal)

 5. ( dependent on 4) rewriting the full toolchain in c colon: